-22. Hotwells children are used to a small, close-knit school community, moving to a larger school will be a substantial change.
+19. Hotwells children are used to a small, close-knit school community, moving to a larger school will be a substantial change.
 How will this be managed, particularly for the children who may struggle?

 Cathedral Primary School provides exemplary pastoral support and is well placed to support Hotwells children through the transition period.
-A carefully considered, joined up transition plan between both schools will be put in place.
+A carefully considered, joined up transition plan between both schools will be put in place and a more gradual transition will support children with this process.

-23. Will the Hotwells Y6 children still be able to go on their school camp?
+20. Will the Hotwells Y6 children still be able to go on their school camp?
 When will this be?